aninditadash/java_basics/README.md

 ```

 **Wrapper classes in Java** are the ones whose objects represent primitive data types, i.e. wrapper classes convert primitive datatypes into objects.
 They provide the feature of autoboxing and unboxing.
+Autoboxing and Unboxing
+1. Autoboxing
+The automatic conversion of primitive types to the object of their corresponding wrapper classes is known as autoboxing.
+For example – conversion of int to Integer, long to Long, double to Double, etc.
+2. Unboxing
+It is just the reverse process of autoboxing.
+Automatically converting an object of a wrapper class to its corresponding primitive type is known as unboxing.
+For example, conversion of Integer to int, Long to long, Double to double, etc.

+Advantages of Wrapper Classes
+Collections allow only object data.
+On object data we can call multiple methods compareTo(), equals(), toString()
+The cloning process only works on objects
+Object data allows null values.
+Serialization allows only object data.

 **Overflow and Underflow in Java:** overflow and underflow (observed in Integer and Floating-point datatypes) refer to runtime conditions where the result of an arithmetic operation exceeds the maximum or falls below the minimum value that a data type can represent.